hashicorp/terraform-provider-archive/docs/resources/file.md

 ### Optional

+- `exclude_symlink_directories` (Boolean) Boolean flag indicating whether symbolically linked directories should be excluded during the creation of the archive.
+Defaults to false.
 - `excludes` (Set of String) Specify files to ignore when reading the `source_dir`.
 - `output_file_mode` (String) String that specifies the octal file mode for all archived files.
 For example: `"0666"`.
 Setting this will ensure that cross platform usage of this module will not vary the modes of archived files (and ultimately checksums) resulting in more deterministic behavior.
 - `source` (Block Set) Specifies attributes of a single source file to include into the archive.
 One and only one of `source`, `source_content_filename` (with `source_content`), `source_file`, or `source_dir` must be specified. (see [below for nested schema](#nestedblock--source))